observatorycontrolsystem/adaptive_scheduler/adaptive_scheduler/simulation/README.md

 ## Plotting
 Plotting utilities and functions are included with the orchestrator to plot data.
 Data is pulled from OpenSearch, so the plotting framework can be run standalone from the orchestrator.
-Note that the environment variable `OPENSEARCH_URL` must be set on whatever machine you are running the plots from.
+Note that the environment variable `OPENSEARCH_URL` must be set in the environment you are running the plot scripts from.
 To use the plotting interface, run `python -m adaptive_scheduler.simulation.plots`
 (`-h` to show the available command line arguments).

 ## Creating Your Own Plots